janisdd/vscode-edit-csv/README.md

 *If you want to preview csv files you can go for the extension [Excel Viewer](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer).
 It has some more advanced sorting and filtering features.*

+## How long will it stay in preview?

+There are two things missing...

+- a pretty icon ;)
+- tests
+	- especially for interaction between vs code and the webview
+	- I added some listeners to handsontable hooks which manipulate data and rendering...

 ## Why not...?

 - use merged cells for comments (rows)
 	- there are some problems with adding/removing rows in connection with undo & redo
+- update handsontable to 7.x.x
+	- with version 7 handsontable is only free for non-commercial use

 ## Used projects